Pathway: Engineering and Industrial Technology

 Certifications: OSHA 10, S/P2, NCCER Core

-Introduction – Program of Study in Construction Trades
+Introduction – Program of Study

 Construction workers are employed in the construction industry and work predominantly on construction sites.
 They are typically engaged in aspects of the industry other than design or finance.
 The term includes general construction workers, also referred to as laborers or specialized trade members such as electricians, carpenters, and plumbers.
 The construction and building environment sector cover a wide range of work, from more familiar activities like installing windows, fitting carpets and mending broken water pipes, to installing solar panels and creating new structures around the world.
 Different jobs in the construction industry need different skills.
 Operatives and craftspeople need practical hand skills for using tools and machinery as well as skills in communication, teamwork, problem-solving, numeracy and the ability to work with deadlines.